Selenikus/Stack-Overflow-Survey-Analysis-Insights-into-Work-Experience-Remote-Work-and-Compensation/README.md

 * How many respondents learned to program through online courses?
 * Among Python programmers, what are the average and median annual compensations (ConvertedCompYearly) by country?
 * What are the education levels of the top 5 highest-paid participants?

-### Dataset
-The Stack Overflow Developer Survey dataset is available on Stack Overflow’s website.
-The most recent version should be downloaded for analysis.